vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 #### Setting up the second level domain

 Well, no one could describe this process better than the Github itself.
-So the r
+So the root article can be found [here](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).
+You'll be most possibly setting and apex domain (like example.com), for this case the exact info can be found